 Tips for Parents and Caregivers

 - Getting dressed, eating breakfast, and brushing teeth are activities for which some individuals with ASD may require assistance.
-Create routines by doing these activities at the same time and in the same way every day.
+Create routines by doing these activities at a similar time and in the same way every day.

 - Help your child play with others.
 Teach them to share and take turns through the use of visuals, modeling, prompting and practice.
 Host a play date at your house, where your child has more control over the activities, and you can control the amount and type of stimulation.
 When your child shares and takes turns appropriately, praise and reinforce this behavior.